There Are Two Ways to Run a Consulting Firm. One Drains Profitability.

 This opportunism-driven strategy is a profit-eater in consulting firms:

-The default mode is challenging for a consulting firm and imposes a self-imposed ceiling on growth and profitability.
+Selling capabilities is challenging for a consulting firm and creates a self-imposed ceiling on growth and profitability.

 Recommended reading: Consulting Growth Is Stalling – How Can You Respond?

-Here are just a few examples of the types of considerations that high-performing firms make when designing their business and subsequent success:
+Here are just a few examples of the types of considerations that high-performing firms make in their strategy development:

 - They define a differentiated, outcome-specific value proposition.
 They solve a well-defined business issue with precision.
 They don’t sell capabilities; they sell value, outcomes, and transformational results.
-This approach not only attracts the right clients but also allows them to command premium pricing and build a reputation as the go-to consulting firm in their expertise domain.
+This approach attracts the right clients, allows them to command premium pricing, and builds a reputation as the go-to consulting firm in their expertise domain.

-- They narrow their targeting: It’s not about reaching as many prospects as possible—it’s about reaching the right ones.
+- They narrow their targeting: They don't care about reaching as many prospects as possible.
+They only care about reaching the right ones.
 High-performing consultancies focus on attracting their ideal clients, allowing them to reduce complexity and increase efficiency.

 - They standardise and refine processes: Developing proprietary methodologies and frameworks means setting up clearly defined processes, tech, and other resources.
 This increases efficiency, reduces delivery variability, and keeps clients happy, resulting in repeat business.
 Their repeatable processes allow them to lower costs and improve quality.